dotnet/AspNetCore.Docs/aspnet/web-forms/overview/presenting-and-managing-data/model-binding/retrieving-data.md

 >
 > ## Software versions used in the tutorial
 >
->
 > - Microsoft Visual Studio 2017 or Microsoft Visual Studio Community 2017
 >
->
-> This tutorial also works with Visual Studio 2012, but there are some differences in the user interface and project template.
+> This tutorial also works with Visual Studio 2012 and Visual Studio 2013, but there are some differences in the user interface and project template.

 ## What you'll build

-In this tutorial, you:
+In this tutorial, you'll:

-* Build data objects for a university's students and their courses
+* Build data objects that reflect a university with students enrolled in courses
 * Build database tables from the objects
 * Populate the database with test data
 * Display data in a web form